PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 ### 2.3 Finding a citation in Mendeley

 To find a citation in Mendeley, go to the project folder.
-Group folders and personel are listed in Table 1.
+Group folders and personnel are listed in Table 1.
 By default, data entry technicians should enter data from papers which have been indicated by a yellow star and in the order that they were added to the list.
 Information and data to be collected from paper can be found under the 'Notes' tab and in